 Training is both water-based, at Victoria Lake Club in Germiston, and land-based, in the school’s ergo room.
 Regattas are held on Saturdays and the club is dependent on the support of families with transport and involvement in the club.

 We are extremely proud of our many successes since our inception as a rowing club in 1993.
-The premier schools’ event in the rowing calendar, the South African Schools’ Rowing Championships, has been won by St Mary’s on 16 of the 22 occasions we have competed.
-St Mary’s has won the prestigious Schools’ Boat Race ten times in this event’s 16-year history.
+The premier schools’ event in the rowing calendar, the South African Schools’ Rowing Championships, has been won by St Mary’s on 19 of the 25 occasions we have competed.
+St Mary’s has won the prestigious Schools’ Boat Race 11 times in this event’s 17-year history.
 Over the years, our girls have been selected to travel overseas as members of junior national squads, representing South Africa in countries such as Egypt, France, England, Belgium, China, Lithuania, Brazil, Holland and Germany.

 Squash is gaining in popularity in the Junior School.
 Pupils from Grade 4 upwards are invited to join the St Mary’s squash club to learn the game.
 The squash club meets twice a week during term time.
 Once serving is mastered, a girl can advance to the intermediate section.
 Inter-house squash has also been introduced in recent years.
 In the second term, teams are entered in the Junior Schools League and St Mary’s has often fielded as many as four teams in this league.
 A few girls have been eligible for provincial selection.